-The following series of images from the first Zurich Longitudinal Study (courtesy of Zurich Univ) show annual X-rays of the same bone.
+The following movie shows a series of images from the first Zurich Longitudinal Study (courtesy of Zurich Univ) show annual X-rays of the same bone.
 The images were aligned to each other by Nicolai and Laus as part of their Master's thesis at the Technical University of Denmark.

 Maturation of the third metacarpal